Madhushree Ghosh: Safar, Gebunden

 Blends memoir and history to explore the role of Punjabi food in fostering community and identity among South Asian refugees and immigrants.

 Safar: Finding Home, History, and Culture through Punjabi Food in the American West is the journey of South Asian refugees, immigrants and their children-in particular, Sikhs, Jats and Muslims-who moved to the southwestern states of America over centuries as farmers, truck drivers, restaurant owners and dhaba / diner stall cooks.
-An expedition in search of the asli or real Punjabi food, the author explores how their food traveled from British India pre-partition (1947) to now, covering the different waves of Punjabi immigration to the southwest through the years as a result of war, fear, deprivation or for a better future.
+An expedition in search of the asli or real Punjabi food, Madhushree Ghosh explores how their food traveled from British India pre-partition (1947) to now, covering the different waves of Punjabi immigration to the southwest through the years as a result of war, fear, deprivation or for a better future.

-Interwoven in Safar is the author's own immigrant journey as a graduate student to America in 1993, her quest to find home through the food her Bengali refugee parents made which then translated to a physical journey she embarked on to visit the different Punjabi communities in California, Arizona and New Mexico.
+Interwoven in Safar is Ghosh's own immigrant journey as a graduate student to America in 1993, her quest to find home through the food her Bengali refugee parents made which then translated to a physical journey she embarked on to visit the different Punjabi communities in California, Arizona and New Mexico.
 The book is divided into parts, focusing on four Punjabi women, each a part of a different wave of South Asian immigrants to the American West, and the food and recipes they brought with them that connect them to their pasts.
+Safarshares stories of displacement, discrimination, community, and hope.
+Ghosh explores the universal question of immigrant journeys and the true meaning of home, of comfort food, and what constitutes a 'true Punjabi' meal.
+Featuring essential Punjabi recipes, this is a poignant reflection on what it means to find home and identity through food and culture as an immigrant to United States.